 In other words, there are very few big multinational chains in Belgrade.
 There are several of them in Prince Michael street, the pedestrian heart of Belgrade.
-They have also very recently started to appear in newly constructed shopping centres.
+They have also very recently started to appear in the newly constructed shopping centres.
 There are no multinational chains of restaurants and coffee shops.
 You will only find several McDonald’s in the whole city.
 Costa Coffee was in Belgrade, but closed down.
 This is very refreshing and it makes the city very interesting.
-In London for example, the same chains are everywhere, which is extremely dull.
+In London, the same chains are everywhere, which is extremely dull.

-Generally speaking, the Serbians are used to a very high standard of food and the same goes for drinks.
+Generally speaking, Serbs are used to the very high standard of food and the same goes for drinks.
 People in Serbia drink very strong Turkish coffee.
 They are also used to home cooked food.
 Every meal is a ritual, meticulously prepared by caring mothers.
 The concept of ready-made meals does not really exist in a sense in which it exists in western countries.
 There are no supermarkets with aisles filled with factory produced spaghetti bolognese.
-The nearest Serbian version to ready-made meals is freshly cooked and very delicious food sold in supermarkets.
-They usually prepare such food in bigger quantities.
-Because of that, it much more tastier and with prominent flavors.
+The nearest Serbian version to ready-made meals is freshly cooked and very delicious food sold in supermarkets and other outlets.
+They usually prepare such food in bigger quantities, which means that it’s tastier and with prominent flavors.

-I have a family in Belgrade, so when I go there I spend a lot of time with them.
+I have family in Belgrade, so when I go there I spend a lot of time with them.
 But, I also go out and I explore the city.
 I always find new restaurants or new trendy bars and I go there with my friends.

 Smoking is still allowed everywhere in Serbia.
-This is why I never go to Belgrade in winter.
-Because of cigarette smoke, it is impossible to go anywhere.
+That’s why I never go there in winter.
+Because of cigarette smoke, it’s impossible to go anywhere.
 Sometimes when you walk into a bar, there is so much smoke that you can’t see anything and you can’t breathe, despite the air conditioning.
 I hope that this will change in the future.
 This also means that the best time to visit Belgrade is in spring or in autumn, because you can be outside.
 Summers in Belgrade are too hot and winters are too cold.

 The central area around Prince Michael street is the most interesting for visitors to Belgrade.
 Restaurants, bars and coffee shops are everywhere.